datamade/django-salsa-auth/README.md

 A reusable application to allow users of your Django application to "authenticate" against your [Salsa](https://www.salsalabs.com/) user store.

+## TODO: Update README to include instructions for reCAPTCHA.

 ## Pre-requisites

 - [jQuery](https://jquery.com/)